Armandpl/portfolio/projects/draft.md

 - Mobile development
 image: "/media/draft.png"
 date: 2019-05-30
-excerpt: Draft is an Ios and Android application that aims to address the problem of passive news consumption.
+excerpt: 'Draft is an Ios and Android application that aims to address the problem of passive news consumption.
+1000+ download, Top #3 of the day on ProductHunt.'
 download: https://draft.landen.co/
 code: ''